Hussain-hamim/JS-To-Know-For-React/README.md

 ## ESModules

-If you're building an app with modern tools, chances are it supports modules, it's a good idea to learn how the syntax works because any application of even trivial size will likely need to make use of modules for code reuse

-Sure, here is how you can format the provided article into a `README.md` file with proper syntax highlighting for code blocks:

-## ESModules

 If you're building an app with modern tools, chances are it supports modules.
 It's a good idea to learn how the syntax works because any application of even trivial size will likely need to make use of modules for code reuse and organization.

 ```javascript